“It’s a culmination of your life of surfing when you turn and paddle in at Mavericks.”

 The Reef Beneath

 Maverick’s is ideally located for massive swells.
 When storms churn out of the north Pacific they have over 3,300 nautical miles (vs. 1,900 nm for Hawaii) over which to mature before reaching Pillar Point (See Sponsler, 2006 in: Inside Maverick’s).
-A few hundred mile further north there would be unfavorable winds, a few hundred miles south and the waves would be smaller.
-The result is that mavericks can hold 30-foot waves composed of 10-15 wave sets, with 25-second periods between waves — ideal for big wave conditions but bad news if you are caught inside or wipeout on the first waves of the set.
-In 1999 Maverick’s had waves with 70 foot faces and it can generate 100 foot waves as two water safety patrollers found out on jet skis in 2001.
+A few hundred miles further north there would be unfavorable winds, a few hundred miles south and the waves would be smaller.
+The result is that Mavericks can hold 30-foot waves composed of 10-15 wave sets, with 25-second periods between waves — ideal for big wave conditions but bad news if you are caught inside or wipeout on the first waves of the set.
+In 1999 Maverick’s had waves with 70-foot faces and it can generate 100-foot waves as two water safety patrollers found out on jet skis in 2001.

 Geology and Geomorphology

-The rocks which comprise the reef and much of the nearby area were formed as part of the Purisima Formation, a 3-7 million years old sea bed composed largely of rock made from mud (mudstones), silt (siltstones), and sand (sandstones) deposits in the ancient Purisima sea.
+The rocks which comprise the reef and much of the nearby area was formed as part of the Purisima Formation, a 3-7 million years old seabed composed largely of rock made from mud (mudstones), silt (siltstones), and sand (sandstones) deposits in the ancient Purisima sea.
 The Purisima formation can be found from Pt.
-Reyes down to Santa Cruz and older deposits are found in the cliffs near Steamer Lane, Pleasure Point and the Hook.
+Reyes down to Santa Cruz and older deposits are found in the cliffs near Steamer Lane, Pleasure Point, and the Hook.
 If you want to learn more about the Purisima formation, including fossil fish and whales, check out the paper by Dr. Robert Boessenecker and colleagues below.

 Lucky for us, the State of California has invested in multibeam sonar mapping of the the seafloor along most of the State’s coastline.
 By bouncing sound off the seafloor we can learn both the shape and composition of what lies beneath the waves.
 When images from these studies were first unveiled in 2007 the topography off Pillar Point revealed a striking picture of the reef and why the wave at Maverick’s is so special (Figure 4).
 As my colleague, Dr. Rikk Kvitek, director of the Seafloor Mapping Lab at California State University in Monterey Bay said “As soon as I saw that gradual ramping from deep to shallow water, it was, like, wow!
 That’s why Mavericks happens, I’ve done an awful lot of seafloor mapping and I’ve never seen geology like that before.”